4 Ways to Pass Property at Death (part 3)

 NOTE: Joint tenancy doesn’t just apply to real property.
 You can hold your bank accounts, for instance, as joint tenants.
 Let’s say that you do put one of your children on as the joint holder of your bank account.
 If your child started a business and that business failed now your child’s creditors become your creditors because you hold a joint asset.
 You can lose control that way too.

-Finally, one of the problems that comes from holding assets jointly is that your family will end up paying lots of taxes.
+Finally, one of the problems that come from holding assets jointly is that your family will end up paying lots of taxes.
 When you started holding property as joint tenants, you were trying to avoid the time and cost associated with probate.
 A lot of people just give away property while they are living to avoid the probate process too.
 The negative tax ramifications that I am about to discuss work against these people too.
-Both giving property away entirely or giving a property interest to a loved one in the form of joint tenancy are seen as giving a lifetime gift in the eyes of the IRS.
+Both giving the property away entirely or giving a property interest to a loved one in the form of joint tenancy are seen as giving a lifetime gift in the eyes of the IRS.
 There are lots of taxes that will come due after your death.
 Let me demonstrate this.

 Visual Demonstration of Tax Consequences

-I’ve drawn up here the tax consequences of joint tenancy or giving property away while they are living.
+I’ve drawn up here the tax consequences of joint tenancy or giving the property away while they are living.
 A lot of people think that it is a good idea to simply give away property while they are living rather than let their loved ones go through the probate process, but there are major tax consequences to passing property in this manner.

 Let’s say that you purchased a piece of real property in 1990 for $100,000.
 Basically, your tax basis in that property is $100,000.
-There are things that you can do to that property that will either increase or decrease the tax basis of that property, but for simplicity’s sake we will pretend that none of that happened.
+There are things that you can do to that property that will either increase or decrease the tax basis of that property, but for simplicity’s sake, we will pretend that none of that happened.
 Now, in the year 2017, when we are filming this, your property is worth $300,000.
 If you gift that property either entirely or by putting someone on your deed as a joint tenant, you give them the same tax basis that you had in the property.
 The IRS will treat that $200,0000 increase in value on the property as if it is increase to your loved one.
 They will get capital gains taxes when they sell that property.
-It used to be that long term capital gains tax was a straight 15% across the board.
+It used to be that long-term capital gains tax was a straight 15% across the board.
 Today, however, federal capital gains tax is between 15-23.8%.
 Add to that the 9% charged by the state of California and you are talking about at least a quarter of the increase in value going to taxes.
 In this example that is $50,000 plus.

 Now let’s look at this example below.
-Let’s say that instead of giving away the property while you were living, you passed that property through a will or trust, your loved one will now get what they call a “step up” in basis to the time of death.
+Let’s say that instead of giving away the property while you were living, you passed that property through a will or trust, your loved one will now get what they call a “step-up” in the basis to the time of death.
 Now, when you pass away your loved one can sell that property the next day and will not pay anything in taxes.
 You just saved your loved one at least $50,000.

 Now, we talked about how a will still has to go through the probate process.
 Next week we will be talking about a trust and how that can avoid probate and the negative tax ramifications I just described.